 The Lower Junction Triangle is located in Toronto’s West End, between Bloor Street and Dundas Street West, along Sterling Road within the Junction Triangle.
 Once an industrial and manufacturing hub bordered by a rail line, the rail is now used for the GO Train and Union Pearson Express trains.
-Today, the neighbourhood’s mixed-use spaces create a convergence of different types of businesses and residents, including green spaces, art studios, affordable housing and daycare services.
+Today, the neighbourhood’s mixed-use spaces create a convergence of different types of businesses and residents, including art studios, cafes and shops.

 Come explore MOCA Toronto and our creative neighbourhood.

 In Toronto, an Industrial Stretch Has Its Breakout Moment

 Use your same-day MOCA ticket to access special neighbourhood promotions

 We are located at 158 Sterling Road, Toronto, Ontario.